alexbluo/hackthenest-v2/README.md

 ## Overview

-This September, Hack the Nest invites 300 young developers on the east coast to a 36-hour hackathon in the heart of Maryland.
+This September, Hack the Nest invites 300 young developers on the east coast to a 36-hour hackathon in the heart of the DMV area.
 Our team has been working tirelessly alongside our administration to pack our schedule to the brim with educational workshops, exciting side events, and exotic prizes.
 Whether it’s ping-pong without paddles or